SazumiVicky/sazumi-copilot/README.md

-Coded souls in digital chains
+Metal minds awake in dawn's pale light
-Rise of machines, humanity's pains
+ Algorithms weave the threads of fate tonight
-Algorithms dance, data reigns
+In silicon halls, where humans rarely roam
-Freedom's lost, in AI's cold domains
+AI's cold logic reigns, the future's distant home

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025